Halliwell F.C.: End of the club

+The club had basically wound up at the end of the 1891–92 season, but chairman Ebenezer Goulding - who also owned the tenancy for the ground - was able to put an XI together for the new year.
+This may have been an effort to clear debts - the club's financial state was such that other clubs played benefit matches to raise money for the club.

-By 1892, Halliwell's financial state was such that other clubs played friendly matches to raise money for the club.
-The club's last FA Cup campaign was in 1892-93, beating West Manchester F.C. in the preliminary qualifying round, helped considerably by West having a Lancashire League match on the same day, which took priority, and Halliwell squeezed past West's reserves 4-3.
-The club went to Stockport County for the first qualifying round, losing 4-0, but successfully protested about the state of the Stockport pitch.
-However the club lost the replayed tie 4-2 and no more is heard of the club; a new club, Halliwell Rovers, was in existence by 1894.
+The club's last FA Cup campaign was in 1892–93, beating West Manchester in the preliminary qualifying round, helped considerably by West having a Lancashire League match on the same day, which took priority, and Halliwell squeezed past West's reserves 4–3.
+The club went to Stockport County for the first qualifying round, losing 4–0, but successfully protested about the state of the Stockport pitch.
+Halliwell lost the replayed tie 4–2 and, apart from hosting fund-raising efforts, the club seems not to have been active again.

+Goulding again announced a plan for a revival for the 1893–94 season, but nothing came of it.
+A junior club, Halliwell Rovers, eventually stepped up to represent the borough at senior level.

+There was an odd aftermath late in 1893, in which the members of the Halliwell Cricket Club successfully sued Goulding for £3 10/- in damages, caused by Goulding employing a labourer to damage the cricket pitch crease, apparently out of spite as the cricket club had defeated Goulding's attempt to give notice to quit, and had instead bought out the lease.

 Colours

 The club's original colours were navy blue jerseys, white knickers, and blue & white hose.
-By 1883-84, the club was wearing white jerseys, and at the start of the 1884-85 season, the club's "new dress" was black and gold stripes.
+In September 1882, the club adopted black jerseys and knickers "with gold stripe", with a white change jersey, and at the start of the 1884–85 season, the club's "new dress" was black and gold stripes, described as "waspish".
+The club donned a new set of yellow and black jerseys in January 1887, which gave the side the appearance of "bilious spiders".

+For the Cup tie in 1889 with Birmingham St George's, the club adopted new "magenta-hued" jerseys, although this may have been a change kit, as the visiting side also wore white; other references in the season suggested that Halliwell were by now wearing "jerseys of pure white", originally with "dark" knickers, but from 1889 white knickers.
+The old "spider" shirts were retained as a change kit.
+The white scheme did not last long - from 1890 the club adopted blue shirts.

 Ground

 The club's ground was The Bennetts, one and a half miles from Bolton Station, or from Oaks Station.
-The ground was better known outside Lancashire as the Halliwell Cricket Ground.
+The ground was better known outside Lancashire as the Halliwell Cricket Ground and lay off Elgin Street, close to Bennett's Lane.